simonpeier/simonpeier.github.io/README.md

 * SQL
 * HTML and CSS (if you consider those as languages 😉)

-I now how to use the following Tools and Technologies:
+I know how to use the following Tools and Technologies:
 * Spring boot
 * Bash
 * Git